pbenner/modhmm/README.md

   modhmm -c mm10-liver-embryo-day12.5.conf segmentation
 ```

-### Example 2: Estimate single-feature models and compute segmentation of ENCODE mouse embyonic forebrain at day 11.5
+### Example 2: Estimate single-feature models and compute segmentation of ENCODE data from mouse embyonic forebrain at day 11.5

 Download BAM files from ENCODE and store them in a directory called `.bam`:
 ```sh